-We would like to thank the Tent Foundation for sponsoring this research.
-We would like to take thank UNHCR Malaysia for providing us with data, insight and support necessary to conduct this research.
-We would like to thank the World Bank for their support on the technical aspects of this reperch.
-We would like to thank the Centre Global Development for their insight and input and we would like to thank Asylum Access for providing additional context on the circumstances of refugees in Malaysia.
+We would like to thank the Tent Partnership for Refugees for sponsoring this research.
+We would like to thank UNHCR Malaysia for providing us with data, insights and support necessary to conduct this research.
+We would like to thank the World Bank for their support on the technical aspects of this report.
+We would like to thank the Center for Global Development for their insight and input, as well as Asylum Access for providing additional context on the circumstances of refugees in Malaysia.